HPC-AI-Team/pexsi/doc/source/tutorial.rst

 (for one-shot PEXSI calculation) to improve heuristics and extend the functionalities.

-**FIXME: The examples above should be updated using PEXSIDFTDriver2 with symPACK option; Driver2 updated, but not symPACK yet.**

 Parallel computation of the Fermi operator for complex Hermitian matrices